dedis/personhood.online/PROGESS.md

 ### BUG

-- if a user is recovered, he cannot save his attributes to the blockchain before he restarts the app.
-Probably the sendUpdate not working because credentialInstance == null
+- if a user is registered from stale contact data, the newly registered user will lose all his added attributes.